WNBA Suspends Riquna Williams For 10 Games Over Alleged Domestic Violence

 Lawyer Daniel Riccardo Paige Sr., who is representing Williams, did not return a request for comment.

-The WNBA said in addition to the 10-day suspension, the league will require Williams receive to counseling.
+The WNBA said in addition to the 10-game suspension, the league will require Williams receive to counseling.

 Williams' suspension comes as the WNBA investigates another recent domestic violence case, involving Seattle Storm player Natasha Howard, who has been accused by her wife of domestic abuse.